Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Results and discussion

 From our point of view, it is instructive to understand whether a first-principles procedure without fitting parameters can capture and provide deeper insight into the observed changes in PO-Raman intensities with increasing temperature.
 In this study, we are considering the full expression of the anharmonic intensity (i.e Eq.~\ref{eq:tdraman}), thus retaining the generalization to the fourth-rank tensor of the scattering cross section and the complete mode coupling given by the first-principles full-dimensional anharmonic PES.
 The expression Eq.~\ref{eq:rgdos-corr} has the same form as the starting point of the analysis of \textit{Benshalom et al.}~\cite{benshalom_phononphonon_2023}, containing all the cross-correlations terms between phonon modes, i.e. the off-diagonal components of the phonon spectral function, albeit only at the $\Gamma$-point.
 Moreover, our simulations give us the chance to directly compare harmonic and anharmonic results, with and without thermal lattice expansion, providing a tool to decouple and unravel the different effects that temperature has on the resulting Raman spectra.

 Before focusing on the angle dependence of the integrated intensity, we highlight some general discrepancies between our simulated and the experimental spectra of anthracene.
-We observe good overall agreement with the experimental peak positions as reported in Fig. S7 of the SI of Ref.~\cite{asher_anharmonic_2020}, with redshifts in the order of $\approx$ 5-10 cm$^{-1}$ in the simulated spectra.
+We observe good overall agreement with the experimental peak positions as reported in Fig. S7 of the SM of Ref.~\cite{asher_anharmonic_2020}, with redshifts in the order of $\approx$ 5-10 cm$^{-1}$ in the simulated spectra.
 Notably, the $B_g^{(2)}$ mode has negligible Raman intensity in the experiments, where no polarization dependence could be extracted.
 In contrast, the mode shows appreciable intensity in our results.
 This discrepancy is attributed to the level of theory employed, and is not affected by the subsequent dynamics.
 In fact, it is known to be already present when calculating a harmonic unpolarized Raman spectrum with the same level of theory (PBE+MBD), as reported in Ref.~\cite{asher_anharmonic_2020}.
+In the SM, Section S13, we further show that using different functionals to calculate the crystal vibrations shift the position of the peaks in a non-uniform fashion in this frequency range, but do not alter the relative peak intensities.

 In this work, we attempt to extract the PO-dependence of the integrated intensity of every peak from the anharmonic PO-maps of Fig.~\ref{fig:tscan-RGDOS} by fitting the Raman spectra of anthracene at 100 K, 220 K and 295 K to a multi-Lorentzian function at each angle.
-The fitting procedure mimics the one employed for the experiments, as detailed in the SI of Ref.~\cite{asher_anharmonic_2020}, and reported in Section~\ref{sec:methods}.
-In analyzing the outcome of this procedure, we should keep in mind its shortcomings stemming from the mode broadening effects discussed in Section~\ref{sec:mix-broad}.
+The fitting procedure mimics the one employed for the experiments, as detailed in the SM of Ref.~\cite{asher_anharmonic_2020}, and reported in Section~\ref{sec:methods}.